701 N. Main Street,

 2 people favorited this theater

-The 1947 Morley Theater is a key component in the revitalization of downtown Borger, Texas.
+The Morley Theatre opened November 6, 1947 with Elizabeth Taylor & George Murphy in “Cynthia”.
+It had 1,200 seats in orchestra and balcony levels.
+It is a key component in the revitalization of downtown Borger, Texas.
 Borger is a famous Texas Panhandle oil-boom town that sprang up virtually overnight in 1926 after a massive oil strike.

-The Morley Theater came along in the late-1940’s as the town continued its efforts to change its image from lawless boomtown to a modern industrial city.
+The Morley Theatre came along in the late-1940’s as the town continued its efforts to change its image from lawless boomtown to a modern industrial city.

-The theater was designed by Jack Corgan of Dallas and was first operated by the Griffith-Consolidated Theater chain.
+The theatre was designed by architect Jack Corgan of Dallas and was first operated by the Griffith-Consolidated Theater chain.
 Beginning in the 1980’s, Borger’s economy began to contract as oil industry jobs began drying up, leaving the Morley Theatre in a sad state of neglect and, at times, abandonment.